 Basil (Ocimum Basilicum)

 This herb, with its luscious and tasty leaves, brings us to summer, throughout all the middle season.

-Commonly used in the kitchen for dressings and sauces, it is also deemed for having the power of carrying along luck and wellbeing, probably because of its invigorating effect caused by its inner essential oils.
+Commonly used in the kitchen for dressings and sauces, it is also deemed for having the power of carrying along luck and wellbeing, probably because of its invigorating effect caused by its essential oils.

 Fern (Pteridium Aquilinum)

 Being a very ancient plant, fern has been used in natural medicine for long years and, because of its massive employment, nowadays we give it credit for many beneficial properties.

 However, its true power comes from its leaves, thick and very little.
 They were said to bring richness or fertility, depending from the needs.

 When grown in pots, it fills the room with its long foliage, which brings a touch of naturalness even to the most formal space.

 Bay laurel (Laurus Nobilis)